zeromq/netmq/README.md

 * SSL
 * New PUB/SUB sockets that the server decide on the subscriptions of the client (to support permissions on topics).

+## Mailing list

-you can join us at https://groups.google.com/d/forum/netmq-dev?hl=en or netmq-dev@googlegroups.com
+you can join our mailing list at https://groups.google.com/d/forum/netmq-dev?hl=en.

 ## Who owns NetMQ?